How to Watch the NBA Eastern Conference Finals Online for Free

 Just four teams remain in the battle for the Larry O'Brien Trophy.
 Here's how to watch the Celtics vs. Pacers series for free.

-The final four of the 2024 NBA Playoffs are set, with the league’s best teams competing in the most intense games of this year’s postseason.
-It all kicks off tonight with the Boston Celtics facing the Indiana Pacers in the Eastern Conference Finals.
-The Minnesota Timberwolves will battle the Dallas Mavericks in the Western Conference Finals starting Wednesday.
+The 2024 NBA Conference Finals are underway, with the league’s best teams competing in the most intense games of this year’s postseason.
+In the East, the Indiana Pacers and Boston Celtics now enter Game 2.
+After the Celtics won Game 1 in overtime, tonight's matchup is not one to miss.

-If you don't have cable, you can actually watch 2024 NBA Conference Finals games for free.
-Catch the Indiana Pacers vs. Boston Celtics series for free tonight by taking advantage of FuboTV's seven-day free trial.
+If you don't have cable, you can actually watch the Eastern Conference Finals games for free.
+Catch the entire Indiana Pacers vs. Boston Celtics series for free by taking advantage of FuboTV's seven-day free trial.

 Watch Pacers vs. Celtics for Free